jimnoble/object-string-map/README.md

 };

 var str = map.Map(obj);

-// str == "/accounts/1234/2016/07/09/data.json"
 ```
+Here `str` will be `/accounts/1234/2016/07/09/data.json`.

-Or use the map to turn a string into an object:
+Use the map to turn a string into an object:
 ```
 var str = "/accounts/1234/2016/07/09/data.json";

 var obj = map.Map(str);

-// obj should equal obj from the above example
 ```
+Here `obj` will equal the `FileKey` defined above.

 ## Partial Mapping